harjeevanmaan/Costmap/README.md

 To view a sample robot generating a costmap as it traverses, run the command `rosrun costmap demo.launch`

-Alternatively the node can be run on a custom robot and map using
+Alternatively the node can be run on a custom robot, map or rosbag by adjusting the file parameters in the demo.launch file.
+The costmap generating node can be run simply by running:

 `rosrun costmap costmap_generator`

-However all of the necessary sensor topics will have to be configured, along with robot inner and outer radius.
+However if running it this way, all of the necessary sensor topics will have to be configured, along with robot inner and outer radius.